rwxrob/bonzai/README.md

   sustainable, human-friendly command compositor to take us into the future of command line interfaces.

+* **Cobra interfaces are nearly impossible to test.**

+  Ever tried creating tests for all the different Cobra option combinations?
+It's a case study in the science of exponential problem complexity.
+By using a rooted node tree of commands, which observe cached variables or singular configuration, Bonzai makes short work of writing even the highest-level of tests against the commands themselves as if they were run by a user.

 ## What People Are Saying

 > "It's like a modular, multicall BusyBox builder for Go with built in